3 Earth-friendly Habits with Health Benefits

 Earth Day comes around once a year, but you can help the planet year-round while keeping yourself healthy, too.

 Last year, we celebrated Earth Day with a list of habits that are good for you and the earth.
-This year, we’re back with even more ideas for a healthy body and planet.
-Here are three more ways you can improve your health and the health of good old Mother Gaia (aka: “Mother Earth”).
+This year, we’re back with a few more ideas.
+Here are three more ways you can improve your health while taking care of this lovely planet we call home.

-Gardening.
-Gardening counts as aerobic exercise, torching calories and getting your heartrate up.
-It’s also been linked to lower levels of stress, better heart health, increased strength and flexibility and even a decreased risk of dementia—just a few reasons to put on those gardening gloves and dig in.
+Give gardening a go.
+Did you know gardening counts as aerobic exercise?
+It’s actually a great way to burn calories and get your heartrate up.
+Gardening is also linked to lower stress levels, better heart health, increased strength and flexibility and even a decreased risk of dementia—just a few reasons to put on those gardening gloves and dig in.
 But there are so many ways gardening is good for the planet, too.
 Pollinator gardens are trending in recent years as a way to help local bee, butterfly and other pollinator populations.
 Ask around at your local greenhouse for native plant suggestions your pollinators will appreciate.
 Growing your own produce is a fantastic way to reduce your farm-to-fork impact and incorporate more veggies and greens into your diet, plus opting not to use pesticides or weed killer in your own garden keeps toxic runoff out of the environment.
+That’s like a win-win-win-win situation.

 Quit smoking.
 It’s no secret smoking is bad for your health.
-Smoking causes 480,000 deaths per year—that’s one in five.
-90% of all lung cancer deaths and 80% of all COPD deaths are caused by smoking cigarettes, not to mention your risk for heart disease skyrockets if you smoke.
-But did you know that smoking is pretty bad for the earth, too?
+According to the CDC, smoking causes 480,000 deaths per year—that’s one in five.
+And 90% of all lung cancer deaths and 80% of all COPD deaths are caused by smoking cigarettes, not to mention your risk for heart disease skyrockets if you smoke.
+Unfortunate news flash: Did you know smoking is also pretty bad for the earth, too?
 All of those cigarette butts you see littering beaches and sidewalks account for 38% of all collected litter.
-And because cigarette filters are made of plastic, they don’t biodegrade.
+That’s over one third of the earth’s collected trash!
+And, because cigarette filters are made of plastic, they don’t biodegrade.
 Not to mention, the chemicals in cigarettes like arsenic and lead eventually leech into the environment, contaminating the soil and waterways.
 When you quit smoking, you’re doing both your body and the earth a huge favor.
+Seriously.
+So, if you’re ready to quit, see if your health plan has any smoking cessation programs as part of your benefits.
+Whether you have employer-sponsored health benefits or an individual plan, odds are your health plan can help.

-We can all do our part to make the world greener.
-This Earth Day, commit to making your health and the health of the planet your priority 365 days a year.
+We can all do our part to make the world greener, our water safer and our air cleaner.
+This Earth Day, consider making your health and the health of the planet your priority 365 days a year.